 Are you interested in a career in environmental education?
 Do you love working with young children?
 An internship at the Hitchcock Center may be a good fit for you.
 The Hitchcock Center offers several internships each year to students and graduates who are interested in environmental education.
 Speak with your academic advisor about whether you can receive credit for a Hitchcock internship.
 Most internships are volunteer, with limited work study options available.
-Please contact Colleen Kelley via email or 413-256-6006 to inquire about work study options.
+Please contact Dan Butterworth via email or 413-256-6006 to inquire about work study options.

 Children and Family Programs Internships